KaiserY/rust-book-chinese/content/Custom Allocators 自定义内存分配器.md

 #[no_mangle]
 pub extern fn __rust_reallocate_inplace(_ptr: *mut u8, old_size: usize,
                                         _size: usize, _align: usize) -> usize {
-    old_size // this api is not supported by libc
+    old_size // This api is not supported by libc.
 }

 #[no_mangle]